 It’s also the reason people don’t achieve anything meaningful in their lives.
 When people say stuff like: “My spouse is not supporting me in my ventures”; “My parents didn’t leave me anything to start a business”; “My last project failed because of the current market conditions,” they excuse themselves by playing the victim so they can keep their positive self-image.

 But good things happen only to those of us who are willing to do the work and take responsibility for their actions.
 If what you were doing failed initially, don’t blame the people who didn’t buy from you, analyze why they didn’t.
 Probably your product sucks.
 But once you know why it sucks, you can then improve and lunch version 2.0.

 Lesson #3: Replace Envy, Lust, And Desire With A Willingness To Change Your Life For The Better

 You might think that we’re rational and everything we do is backed by science, data, and logic but this statement easily loses ground when you overeat with chocolate despite your desire to lose weight – again.

 We’re emotional creatures.
 Our desires and actions are highly influenced by the way we feel.
 And, Oh boy!
 Do we have a lot of feelings in our pockets?
 We have an arsenal of feelings at our disposal and everything around us can trigger an emotional bomb that can either sabotage all of our progress or help us move forward.
-Unfortunately, in most of the cases, it’s usually the former.
+Unfortunately, in most cases, it’s usually the former.

 We can’t completely block our emotions, nor we should try to do it.
 But you’ll become better, more productive, and more successful only when you learn to control your emotions and act despite how you feel at the moment.

 So, start exercising, today.
 Start your business today.
 Go outside and talk with people about your idea.
 If someone said that your new product is no good, don’t start crying and abandoned your idea altogether.
 Ask him for feedback and see what can be improved.